 The rural zones are currently being reviewed as part of the wider rolling District Plan Review.
-The main concern within the rural area is the loss of productive soils.
-Proposed Plan Change 36 - Rural zones addresses the need to protect our District's Class 1 and Class 2 soils as well as providing a variety of rural living environments.
+The main concern within the rural area is the loss of productive land to residential lifestyle activities.
+Proposed Plan Change 36 - Rural zones addresses the need to protect our District's Class I and Class II Land as well as providing a variety of rural living environments.